 As it was then, so it must be now.
 We live in an age when Christians are viciously killed because they will not deny their faith in the Lord Jesus.
 Their sufferings and deaths are not a fabrication of propagandists.
 Remembering the martyrs is, in this respect, an act of justice.
 Our frame of reference for understanding the ancient accounts of the deaths of the earliest martyrs is not the past, but the present moment.
 The hermeneutic of suspicion that has been invoked in regards to the persecution texts of the Church’s earliest martyrs should be set aside.

-The account, entitled “The Passion of St. Perpetua, St. Felicitas and Their Companions," concerns the suffering and death of a Roman noblewoman, who convicted of treason for professing the Christian faith, is imprisoned along with several others, who share her Christian faith.
+The account, entitled “The Passion of St. Perpetua, St. Felicitas and their Companions," concerns the suffering and death of a Roman noblewoman who is convicted of treason for professing the Christian faith and imprisoned along with several others who share her faith.
 The stakes are particularly high for Perpetua, not just because of her highborn status, but because she is pregnant, and thus her refusal to recant her Christian faith has consequences, not just for herself, but for the child in her womb.
-Attempts are made to rescue Perpetua from circumstances that will inevitably lead to torture and death, but she remains steadfast, finding consolation with her companions, all of who are beneath her proper social status (a key factor in the story, the implications of which would not have been missed by those who heard it in its original telling).
-Perpetua, in affirming her Christian faith, confirms her fidelity to Christ even unto death.
-She also associates herself with the poor, and even overcomes an instinct so basic and primordial—that of a mother for her a child.
+Attempts are made to rescue Perpetua from circumstances that will inevitably lead to torture and death, but she remains steadfast, finding consolation with her companions, all of whom are beneath her proper social status (a key factor in the story, the implications of which would not have been missed by those who heard it in its original telling).
+Perpetua, in affirming her Christian faith, confirms her fidelity to Christ even unto death, associates herself with the poor, and even overcomes an instinct as basic and primordial as that of a mother protecting her child.
 Once her death is the sure and certain outcome, the story shifts from first to third person.

 Reading the text is somewhat like reading the libretto of an opera.
 The pathos of the narrative is amplified inasmuch as we are dealing with a pregnant woman who is evidently very close to giving birth.
-(I thought while re-reading this text of the manner in which the presentation of sheriff, Marge, in the brilliant movie “Fargo” worked to enhance the dramatic import of the story.)
-The memory of a pregnant woman, imprisoned and then compelled to surrender her child to the care of others is something that could not, should not, be forgotten.
-In this regard, the story raises the stakes, it was not an isolated incident.
+(I thought while re-reading this text of the brilliant movie Fargo, and the manner in which the presentation of the sheriff, Marge, worked to enhance the dramatic import of the story.)
+The memory of a pregnant woman, imprisoned and then compelled to surrender her child to the care of others, is something that could not, and should not, be forgotten.
+In this regard, the story raises the stakes; it was not an isolated incident.
 The slave, Felicity, who is also pregnant, joins Pereptua in her captivity and will share her fate.
 Thus the martyrs' sufferings leveled out social differences—all were made one in Christ.

 Act Two: The Trial of Perpetua